thor-mang/thor_mang_power_module/battery_sensor/README.md

 To launch the subscriber (i.e. the storage of the measures on the pc):
 - rosrun battery_sensor_pc listener
 - (rosrun rqt_graph rqt_graph)

+## Arduino Code

+'Power_Measure_Arduino.ino' contains a simple script for reading out the sensor values for quick debugging.